Differentially Private Data Release via Statistical Election to Partition Sequentially: Methodology

+The smaller $\epsilon$ is, the more noises are injected to the statistic $\s$ via the sanitized algorithm $\R$; and each individual in the data set has a lower risk of being identified or having their sensitive information disclosed, because $\s$ would be about the same with and without that individual in the data.
+In addition to the $\epsilon$-DP in Definition \ref{def:dp}, there are also conceptual relaxations of the ``pure'' DP such as the approximate DP \citep{dwork2013algorithmic}, probabilistic DP \citep{machanavajjhala2008privacy}, and concentrated DP \citep{dwork2016concentrated}, among others, so to lessen the amount of noises injected by DP methods by sacrificing a certain amount of privacy.

-In regards to what value of $\epsilon$ is considered appropriate or acceptable for practical use, \citet{dwork2008survey} states the choice of $\epsilon$ is a social question. \citet{abowd2015revisiting} acknowledge this and suggest $\epsilon$ at $0.01\sim \ln(3)$, or even up to 3 in releasing certain statistics in social and economic studies.
-Other $\epsilon$ values have been applied in the literature when DP is applied to cases studies.
-For example, \citet{machanavajjhala2008privacy} applied DP in the OnTheMap data (commuting patterns of the United States population) and used $(\epsilon=8.6,\delta=10^{-5})$-probabilistic DP (a relaxation of the pure DP) to synthesize commuter data. \citet{DPcube} and \citet{DPcopula} used $\epsilon=1$.
+In regards to what value of $\epsilon$ is considered appropriate or acceptable for practical use, \citet{dwork2008survey} states the choice of $\epsilon$ is a social question. \citet{abowd2015revisiting} acknowledge this and suggest $\epsilon$ at $0.01$ to $\ln(3)$, or even up to 3 in releasing certain statistics in social and economic studies.
+A wide range of $\epsilon$ values have been examined in the literature.
+For instance, \citet{machanavajjhala2008privacy} applied DP in the OnTheMap data (commuting patterns of the United States population) and used $(\epsilon=8.6,\delta=10^{-5})$-probabilistic DP (a relaxation of the pure DP) to synthesize commuter data. \citet{DPcube} and \citet{DPcopula} used $\epsilon=1$ in their experiments.
 These examples suggest there are many factors that affect the choice of $\epsilon$, including the type of information released to the public, social perception of privacy protection, statistical accuracy of the release data, among others.
-For a socially acceptable $\epsilon$ given a certain type of information, a differentially private mechanism should aim for maximizing the accuracy of the released information.
-In other words, choosing an ``appropriate'' $\epsilon$ is essentially a question of finding a good trade-off between privacy loss and released information accuracy.
+For a socially acceptable $\epsilon$ given a certain type of information, a differentially private mechanism should aim for maximizing the accuracy of released information.
+In other words, choosing an ``appropriate'' $\epsilon$ is essentially a question of balancing the privacy loss and the accuracy of the released information.